 The goal of PUENTE Charter School is to prepare our students for high school, college and the professional world beyond elementary school.
 Our uniform policy is designed to ensure that students are clean, neat, and age-appropriately dressed from head to toe.
 PUENTE Charter School students are expected to abide by a dress code.
+Our school requires a dress code uniform which will be provided to families at no cost, if requested due to inability to purchase.

-The uniformed attire consists of the following:
+The uniform attire consists of the following:

-Tops: white PUENTE Charter School Logo shirt or white blouse/shirt Bottoms: navy blue jumper, skirt, pants or shorts.
+Tops: white polo shirt or blouse

+Bottoms: navy blue jumper, skirt, pants or shorts.